wyoibc/r4undergrads/README.md

 ## Class Information

-The class will meet in **XXXXXXXXXXXX** from 11-12:50 am on following dates:
+The class will meet in Science Initiative Building 4030 from 11-12:50 am on following dates:

 - March 6
 - March 13